ARMmbed/uvisor-helloworld/README.md

 void halt_error(int reason)
 ```

-The debug box in this example receives the uVisor error codes and encodes them in red LED blinking patterns, to provide a faster feedback to the user.
+The debug box in this example receives the uVisor error codes and encodes them in red blinking patterns, to provide a visual feedback to the user.

 The uVisor is also able to print additional debug messages, which are silenced by default.
 If you want to enable them, you need to build this application in debug mode: